Marshall’s Donnelly, Lane also receive top C-USA awards

 Donnelly has played a vital role in player development at Marshall and has prepared numerous infielders for the next level.
-Notable players include Emmanuel Burriss, who was drafted by the San Francisco Giants in the first round (33rd overall) of the 2006 amateur draft, Drew Saylor, a 13th round draft pick by the Florida Marlins, Andrew Davis, 12th round pick to the Giants, and Kenny Socorro, 44th round pick by the Chicago Cubs.
+Notable players include Emmanuel Burriss, who was drafted by the San Francisco Giants in the first round (33rd overall) of the 2006 amateur draft, Drew Saylor, a 13th round draft pick by the Miami Marlins, Andrew Davis, 12th round pick to the Giants, Kenny Socorro, 44th round pick by the Chicago Cubs, Issac Ballou, 15th round pick to the Washington Nationals and Corey Bird, seventh round pick by the Marlins.

 Prior to coming to Marshall, Donnelly spent a year at Kent State as an assistant coach and helped lead the Golden Flashes to the Mid-American Conference Regular-Season championship.
 During that year Donnelly was responsible for the infielders, assisted in hitting, and was the first base coach.
 He also handled field maintenance and camp duties.